Europa-Universalis-5-Modding-Co-op/community-mod-framework/docs/CONTRIBUTING.md

 If you add a variable, list, effect, trigger, etc. for use in CMF, please prefix it using `cmf_`.
 This is to prevent conflicts with both base game and other mods.

 It should be noted that, for functions which effectively add new features, we prefer generalized solutions which can be used by many different mods for consistent outcomes.

+## Marking Changes to Base Game Files

+Mark each change with a `# CMF:` comment directly above it.
+This keeps every framework edit easy to find and preserve when the file is re-synced against a new game version.

 ## Documentation